Buying life insurance with an intent to invest harms more than it helps

 Every marketing student in India is made aware of the hurdles in selling insurance.
 People don’t want to contemplate their own mortality when buying something.
 Low life insurance penetration corroborates it.

 But when it comes to those who have set aside such inhibitions, life insurance has come to mean a host of things.
-Not only does it look like a way of ensuring financial security for our dependents, it can even seem like an investment option.
+Not only does it look like a way of ensuring financial security for our dependents, but it can also even seem like an investment option.

 But ‘seem’ is the operative word here.
-In the sea of endowment plans and ULIPs (unit linked insurance policy), coupled with the odd parental advice, a young investor can often fall for the sales pitch of marrying life insurance with investing.
+In the sea of endowment plans and ULIPs (unit-linked insurance policy), coupled with the odd parental advice, a young investor can often fall for the sales pitch of marrying life insurance with investing.

-Insurance, of any kind, should not double as investment.
+Insurance, of any kind, should not double as an investment.
 We should consider spending on insurance before we arrive at our investable savings.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 If we don’t have dependents, including our parents who might be financially independent of us, we don’t have to consider life insurance as a must-buy.
-A health insurance will serve us better even if our workplaces cover us with their group health insurance.
+Health insurance will serve us better even if our workplaces cover us with their group health insurance.
 A personal health insurance policy will stand guard for us in between job switches and can be handy if we were to float or join a start-up someday.

 When we do take out life insurance in our names, opting for combo products such as endowment plans, which promise a bonus from time to time and the money back after a period of time, even if we are alive, or a ULIP which invest some of the premium in money market instruments, is counterproductive.